 SECTION 3.
 SEVERABILITY.
 Where any section, subsection, sentence, clause, or phrase of these regulations is, for any reason, declared by the courts to be unconstitutional or invalid, such decision shall not affect the validity of the regulations as a whole, or any part thereof, other than the part so declared.

 SECTION 4.
 EFFECTIVE DATE.
 This ordinance shall take effect immediately upon: (i) adoption; (ii) publication in accordance with the laws of the State of New Jersey; and as otherwise provided for by law.

-Introduced at a meeting of the Mayor and Council of the Township of Greenwich held on the 17 day of April, 2023 and passed upon a second reading of the Mayor and Council held on the day of , 2023 and effective twenty (20) days after adoption and publication as required by law.
+INTRODUCTION: April 17, 2023